julioarp/julioarp.github.io/index.md

 “Economic Interests, Partisan Politics, and Environmental Polarization”, jointly with Dean Lueck and Gustavo Torrens

 “Opioid Prescribing Restrictions and Homelessness: Evidence from Hydrocodone Rescheduling”, jointly with Felipe Lozano-Rojas, Johabed G. Olvera and Sumedha Gupta

-“Prosecutors Responses to Increases in Health Insurance Coverage: Evidence from ACA Medicaid Expansions”, jointly with Victoria Perez

 “Reelection Incentives, Political Budget Cycles and Fiscal Policy:  Evidence from Mexico’s Local Governments”, jointly with Gustavo Torrens